josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/⚖️_aequanimitas_and_the_stiff_upper_lip.md

 ## 🌿 Indirectness as Pressure Management

-British English and British institutional culture are often highly indirect.
+British English and some British institutional environments are often comparatively indirect in how they manage conflict.

 Conflict is frequently managed through: